This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Financial advisors: The Vanguard Personal Advisor Services begins with a meeting between the client and the advisor in order to map out the user’s goals and to create an investment plan.
+Financial advisors: The Vanguard Personal Advisor Services begins with a meeting between the client and the advisor in order to map out the user’s goals and to create an investment plan.
 Vanguard implements the plan and allows the consumer to decide upon their level of input.

-- Fees and minimums: The annual management fee is 0.30 percent of AUM with a $50,000 minimum investment account.
+Fees and minimums: The annual management fee is 0.30 percent of AUM with a $50,000 minimum investment account.
 There are no commission charges for transactions.

-- Low cost index mutual funds and ETFs: As is the case with most of the automated advisors, the account is populated with low fee ETFs.
+Low cost index mutual funds and ETFs: As is the case with most of the automated advisors, the account is populated with low fee ETFs.

-- Other features: Vanguard offers rebalancing as well as consideration for tax consequences.
+Other features: Vanguard offers rebalancing as well as consideration for tax consequences.
 The Vanguard site provides access to valuable educational and investment tools as well.

-- Not comprehensive: The Vanguard Personal Advisor Services minimum $50,000 entrance investment rules out lower net worth individuals.
+Not comprehensive: The Vanguard Personal Advisor Services minimum $50,000 entrance investment rules out lower net worth individuals.
 The platform is limited to Vanguard funds.

-- Best for Higher net worth investors that prefer contact with a human advisor.
+Best for: Higher net worth investors that prefer contact with a human advisor.

-Vanguard Company Profile
+Vanguard Company Information